Odjit/KindredLogistics/README.md

 ### Stash Commands

 - `.stash`
   - Will send all items besides the hotbar in your inventory to chests on the territory you are in.
-(Requires allyship or ownership)
+Requires allyship or ownership.
+Always enabled.
   - Shortcut: Double Tap the "Sort" Button in your inventory, or while hovering over inventory open double tap R (default keybinding for sort.)
 - `.pull (item) (quantity)`
   - will take items out of your chests to your inventory in the amount and kind specified